webalorn/onb/README.md

 #### Code

 - Tabulations are used instead of spaces
-- Name must be in camelCase format,
+- Names must be in camelCase format,
 - Game models properties and sql model fields use lowercase letters and underscores